MaisaDaisa/Spotify-Web/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file.
+To run this project, you must add the following environment variables to your .env file.
 These variables can be found in your Spotify Developer settings

-can be seen in the spotify dev app settings:
+can be seen in the Spotify dev app settings:
 `VITE_SPOTIFY_CLIENT_ID`

-must be configured in the spotify apps:
+must be configured in the Spotify apps:
 `VITE_SPOTIFY_REDIRECT_URI`